-- Click Start and Control Panel.
+- 1 Click Start and Control Panel.

 - 2 Click Clock, Language, and Region, and click Regional and Language Options.

 - 3 Change the settings as desired.

-What should I do if I cannot use the numeric keypad to enter numbers?
+What should I do if I cannot enter certain characters with the keyboard?

-If you cannot use the numeric keypad, the Num Lk key may not be activated.
-Check if the Num lock indicator light is unlit.
-If the Num lock indicator is unlit, press the Num Lk key to turn it on before entering numerals.
+If you cannot enter U, I, O, P, J, K, L, M, and so on, the Num Lk key may be activated.
+Check that the Num lock indicator light is unlit.
+If the Num lock indicator is lit, press the Num Lk key to turn it off before entering these characters.